jbjurling/MSc_degree_project/PRS.md

 done
 ```
-The output files from allelic scoring with plink was merged so the score for all chromosomes for each PRS model was joined together.
+The output files from allelic scoring with plink was merged to get the sum of scores across all chromosomes for each PRS model.

 ```
 module load bioinfo-tools R_packages